Jevan2004/BankApp/README.md

 This is a simple banking app, written in C, where users can:
 * Login
 * Create different types of accounts: Savings, Checking and Credit(account can be of type admin)
-* Transactions(depositn, withdraw, transfer, payment)
+* Transactions(deposit, withdraw, transfer, payment)
 * Add, delete contacts
 * Make transfers to other contacts
 * Financial report for a date range